Scripting

 Environment Variables

-You can use the env configuration directive to provide environment variables for your scripts to use.
+Use the env configuration to define environment variables for scripts.

 scripting: